Topics: Health, Impacts and adaptation

 Headlines

-• The productivity of two-in-five people is negatively affected by hot weather as they struggle to work.
+- Exposure to extreme heat affects the productivity of the UK workforce: The productivity of two-in-five people has been negatively affected by hot weather as they struggle to work due to the heat.

 Key recommendations

-• Increases ambition on measures that help the UK to adapt to a warming climate to reduce the risk of homes and workplaces overheating.
-This applies to standards for new buildings as well as the existing housing stock.
+- Increased ambition on measures to adapt the built environment to a warming climate, to reduce the risk of homes and workplaces overheating.
+This applies to standards for new buildings as well as the existing housing stock, alongside greater emphasis on green and blue infrastructure to help mitigate the urban heat island effect.